nirlepp/Accelya-Documentation/UAT/openshift-healthcheck.md

 image-registry-pvc   Bound    image-registry-volume   500Gi      RWX            nfs-non-dynamic   119d
 ```

+<span style="color:red"> **Recommendation:** </span>
-> <span style="color:red"> **Recommendation** </span>: Use VMware or any third party CSI for registry storage instead of nfs-provisioner for support compatibility and performance.
+- Use VMware or any third party CSI for registry storage instead of nfs-provisioner for support compatibility and performance.

+## Cluster Security Configuration